Managing Your ZendPHP Install Using zendphpctl

 Uninstalling the ZendPHP package repository (repo uninstall)

-The 'repo uninstall' command allows you to uninstall the ZendPHP package repository from your system.
+The 'repo uninstall' command lets you uninstall the ZendPHP package repository from your system.

 This command was previously named zendphpctl repo-uninstall; please update to use the new command name.